 Though some vegan leather is basically plastic, there are lots of fun innovative, sustainable alternatives, made by upcycling waste.
 Take Frutmat for example, using the peels and cores from the apple juice and apple compote industry and turning it into notebooks, handbags, and running shoes.
-Or VEGEA which takes waste from the winemaking industry and turns it into vegan leather; save the harmful chemicals, water waste, and animal cruelty.
+Or VEGEA which takes waste from the winemaking industry and turns it into vegan leather; saving the harmful chemicals, water waste, and animal cruelty.
 No need to worry about the ethics of leather here.

 Recycled natural fabrics

-Similar to recycled nylon, natural fabrics like cotton or wool are sorted, broken down into fibers or shredded, and turned into yarn which can then be turned into fabric and fashioned into different garments.
+Similar to recycled nylon, natural fabrics like cotton or wool is sorted, broken down into fibers or shredded, and turned into yarn which can then be turned into fabric and fashioned into different garments.